-KKR to buy WebMD in $2.8 bln deal
+KKR has eye on health with WebMD, Nature's Bounty deals

 Reuters reported on Sunday that KKR was nearing a deal to buy the online health information provider.

-The deal, approved by the WebMD board, is expected to close in the fourth quarter of 2017.
+Separately, KKR said it would buy a majority stake of the Nature's Bounty Company from the Carlyle Group.

+Carlyle will retain a significant stake in the company.
+Financial terms of that deal were not disclosed.

-WebMD also announced preliminary second-quarter sales that were higher than the average analyst estimate.
+WebMD also announced preliminary second-quarter sales that topped the average analyst estimate.

 J.P.
 Morgan Securities LLC was WebMD's financial adviser, while Shearman & Sterling LLP was its legal adviser.
 Simpson Thacher & Bartlett LLP was Internet Brands' legal adviser.